AlpacaMoon/sign-language-recognition/README.md

 ```
 Then simply run the `kivy_main.py` file.

+> When you launch the application for the first time, it will take some time to download the necessary model files from a remote server.

 ## Dynamic Sign Vocabulary
 The application is capable of recognising 121 words for now, and the model is trained using our own data created according to [HandSpeak](https://www.handspeak.com/ "HandSpeak").